Maia-Sason/reactleetcodewater/README.md

 Brute force approach would be O(N^2) if we were to loop over all the tower in a nested fashion.

-There is a better appraoch however.
+There is a better approach however.

 ### Better Approach: